QPC-database/amazon-pay-magento-2-alexa-plugin/README.md

 ## Configuring Alexa Delivery Notifications

-These are the required keys for Alexa Delivery Notifications:
+Private Key and Public Key Id are the required keys for Alexa Delivery Notifications.
+Follow the below instructions to get them from the Seller Central account(Please use admin account to log in)-

-### Public and Private Key
-The utility link provided in the Alexa Delivery Notifications settings, generates a new Public and Private Key for Amazon Pay.
-* Click 'Generate a new public/private key pair for Amazon Pay'.
-This saves the Private Key in the settings and displays the text `[encrypted]`.
-* Click 'Download Public Key' to save the Public Key locally.
+1. Navigate to Amazon Pay Integration Central
+2. Choose the "Alexa" Integration channel
+    1. From the "What are you looking to do?" drop-down menu select “Set up delivery notifications”
+    1. Select “Get instructions”
+3. Create a public/private key pair
+    1. Scroll down to the “API keys” section
+    1. Choose “Create keys”
+    1. Use the default “Generate API credentials” setting
+    1. Name your API keys.
+Use a descriptive name, the name will be used to differentiate between multiple keys when you need to manage them in Integration Central.
+When naming the keys, you should consider who is using it and what they’re using it for
+    1. Choose “Create keys” in the pop-up window to create the public/private key pair

-### Public Key ID
+4. Store the private key and Public Key ID
-To obtain the `Public Key ID`, you will need to email Amazon Pay and provide the `Merchant ID` and `Public Key`.
-Follow the steps below:

-* Click contact link in the 'Please contact Amazon Pay to receive the Public Key ID.'
-* `Public Key` and `Merchant ID` is attached to the email, click Send.
-* Amazon Pay Support will respond with the `Public Key ID` to the email address associated with the primary account holder in Seller Central.
+    1. Creating the key pair will automatically download the private key (.pem) file to your browser, you do not need the public key.
+Save the private key file in a secure location, you will need it to access Amazon Pay APIs.
+    1. Store your Public Key ID, you will need it to access Amazon Pay APIs.
+Unlike the private key file, you can return to this page at a later time to access your Public Key ID.

 ## Merchant Experience
 Once you have configured Alexa Delivery Notifications, your store is ready to use this feature.